the Caravan Project

 Our common thread is this dance we do, Gypsy Caravan Tribal Bellydance®, that uses a non-verbal language of movements and variations, in mostly an improvisational way, which is so about being in the moment, a moving meditation of sorts, of creating art with our bodies, of listening to the music that feeds our soul and makes our hips shimmy and our core stay strong.
 It’s about moving our bodies to the rhythm, the rhythm of our souls and the rhythm of the drums.

-I have had several incarnations of this vision, starting with my dance troupe, the Gypsy Caravan Dance Company, International (since 1991), and over the years has been student troupes from my classes–Sister Caravan, Caravan Daughters, Urban Berbers, The Caravan Dance Collective, and Caravan Soul Collective, from hometown Portland, Oregon to now reaching the far corners of the globe–Australia, New Zealand, Wales, Scotland, Italy, Mexico, and more.
+I have had several incarnations of this vision, starting with my dance troupe, the Gypsy Caravan Dance Company, International (since 1991), and over the years has been student troupes from my classes–Sister Caravan, Caravan Daughters, Urban Berbers, The Caravan Dance Collective, and Caravan Soul Collective, from hometown Portland, Oregon to now reaching the far corners of the globe–Australia, New Zealand, Wales, Scotland, Russia, Italy, Mexico, and more.

 The next phase of this journey